slash31/pyscript-ruuvi-gateway/README.md

 # pyscript-ruuvi-gateway

-Python script for the pyscript addon in Home Assistant.
-It watches a MQTT topic for messages from a [Ruuvi Gateway](https://ruuvi.com), decodes and processes them, and sends the data back to MQTT formatted for Home Assistant auto-discovery.
+Python script for the pyscript addon in Home Assistant that watches a MQTT topic for messages from a [Ruuvi Gateway](https://ruuvi.com), decodes and processes them, and sends the data back to MQTT formatted for Home Assistant auto-discovery.

 ## Installation and Use